Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/The ‘Necessity’ to Retain Basic Needs as the Boundary Condition of Necessity Entrepreneurship.md

 ---
-title: The ‘Necessity’ to Retain Basic Needs as the Boundary Condition of Necessity Entrepreneurship
+title: 'The ‘Necessity’ to Retain Basic Needs as the Boundary Condition of Necessity Entrepreneurship'
 categories:
     - 科学期刊
     - Academy of Management - Journal